E

 Doing the Alt code Alt+69 creates a capital "E" and Alt+101 creates a lowercase "e" character.

-The number 3 on a phone keypad is used to create an "E" on a US phone.
+The number 3 on a phone keypad creates an "E" on a US phone.

 Computer abbreviations, GNOME, KDE, Letter, Operating system terms